zachhalle/SublimeFormatter/README.md

 # Emphatic warning

 This plugin will run commands in your shell.
 Measures are taken to prevent destructive input from being executed, but perhaps if you are truly enterprising you could fool the plugin.
-Basically, please don't attempt to use formatters or run this plugin on files whose paths attempt to hide a 'rm -rf /' somewhere in there, or it might go poorly for you.
+Basically, please don't attempt to use formatters or run this plugin on files whose paths attempt to hide a `rm -rf /` somewhere in there, or it might go poorly for you.